MidnightBSD/raphael/README.md

     yum install faenza-icon-theme p7zip mingw32-nsis greybird-gtk3-theme

-Installing those should get you the packages needed to successfully build and develop Midori for Win32.
+Installing those should get you the packages needed to successfully build and develop Raphael for Win32.

 ### Building